I’m Amanda, founder and CEO of Kandy Apple Mama.

 The Road to Co-parenting Success

-Kristen – K’s stepmom – and I started out simply exchanging photos of our daughter whenever she was with us, so that each of us could enjoy seeing her when she was at the other’s house.
+Kristen – K’s stepmom – and I started out simply exchanging photos of K whenever she was with us, so that each of us could enjoy seeing her when she was at the other’s house.
 This simple act of kindness (it really is one of the kindest things!) helped develop our parenting relationship into an actual friendship, making co-parenting even more fun!

 Blogging Business Partner